 Thanks to intensive collaboration between Curium and NRG, a complex project has been brought to a successful conclusion: the development and installation of a production process for the medical isotope Xenon-133.

 FIELD-LAB is the incubator for new nuclear medicines.
-Together with partners Field-LAB Developt new nuclear medicines for personalised treatment of cancer patients.
+Together with partners FIELD-LAB develops new nuclear medicine for personalised treatment of cancer patients.

 Despite many innovative developments in nuclear medicine, bringing the nuclear end product to the physician and thus the patient, remains a long-term and (therefore) often frustrating mission.
 Hopefully, this will not be the case any longer, according to physicist dr. Mark Konijnenberg of the department Radiology and Nuclear Medicine, Erasmus MC in Rotterdam.